Medusa Was a Victim Before Becoming a Snake-haired Gorgon

 By: Dave Roos |

 But if you read the Medusa myths closely, they reveal a complex portrait of a "monster" who is as much a victim as a victimizer, explains Spyros Syropoulos, a professor of ancient Greek literature in the Department of Mediterranean Studies at the University of the Aegean in Greece.
-Medusa was once a beautiful young woman, but she was raped by Poseidon and punished by Athena to become a monstrous Gorgon whose very gaze turned men to stone.

 Advertisement

 As with much of Greek mythology, there are several versions of Medusa's origin story.
-The oldest myths cast her as a monster from birth, while the later stories describe an innocent young maiden punished for the sins of the gods.
+The oldest Greek myths cast her as a monster from birth, while the later stories describe an innocent young maiden punished for the sins of the gods.

 According to the Greek poet Hesiod, writing in the eighth and seventh centuries B.C.E., Medusa was one of three sisters known as the Gorgons born to the primeval gods Ceto and Phorcys, who were mother and son.
 Medusa's fate was "a sad one," wrote Hesiod, because she was mortal while her sisters Sthenno and Euryale were ageless and lived forever.